-- R21.
-Each ROBOT must be able to display Red or Blue BUMPERS to MATCH their ALLIANCE color, as assigned in the MATCH schedule distributed at the event (as described in MATCH Schedules).
-BUMPER Markings visible when installed on the ROBOT, other than the following, are prohibited: - A. those required per R22, - B. hook-and-loop fastener or snap fasteners backed by the hard parts of the BUMPER, and - C. solid white FIRST logos between 43⁄4 in. (~12 cm) and 51⁄4 in. wide (~13 cm) (i.e. comparable to those available in the 2020 Virtual Kit.
+R21.
+Each ROBOT must be able to display primarily Red or Blue BUMPERS to MATCH their ALLIANCE color, as assigned in the MATCH schedule distributed at the event (as described in MATCH Schedules).
+A BUMPER is considered primarily Red or Blue if all displayed BUMPER surfaces other than corners (i.e. everywhere the BUMPER is backed by the FRAME PERIMETER) displays the appropriate color.
+Any visible fabric other than the primary color must be a solid color.
+See Figure 9-4.
+BUMPER Markings visible when installed on the ROBOT, other than the following, are prohibited:

+- A. those required per R22, - B. hook-and-loop fastener or snap fasteners backed by the hard parts of the BUMPER, and - C. solid white FIRST logos between 43/4 in. (~12 cm) and 51/4 in. wide (~13 cm) (i.e. comparable to those available in the 2021 Virtual Kit).

-The FRAME PERIMETER facing surfaces of BUMPERS are not "displayed" and thus R21 does not apply.
+The FRAME PERIMETER facing surfaces and short perpendicular "ends" of BUMPERS are not "displayed" and thus R21 does not apply.